writethedocs/www/docs/conf/portland/2021/news/welcome.rst

 Sponsorship
 -----------

 We are planning to do similar sponsorship levels again this year as last year.
+In addition to the regular sponsorship levels, we are working on additional ways to sponsor our online events.
+In the meantime,
-If you're interested in sponsoring the conference, you can look at our `2020 sponsorship prospectus <https://www.writethedocs.org/conf/portland/2020/sponsors/online-prospectus/>`_ to get an idea.
+you can look at our `2020 sponsorship prospectus <https://www.writethedocs.org/conf/portland/2020/sponsors/online-prospectus/>`_ to get an idea.

 We're always open to customizations on our sponsorships, especially given the new online format.